 Consider this as you look back at the semester (while it’s fresh in your mind) and ponder what we might do differently next year.

-We’ll hold an After-Action Review (AAR) early next semester.
+We’ll hold an After-Action Review (AAR) at the end of this semester, and again early next semester.

 *With research, outlining, drafting, and revising, I’ve seen estimates that suggest 90 minutes for every 300 words.